marcoonroad/talents/README.md

 some assumptions over this unknown object (I mean, assumptions intended to _modify_ the passed object).
 So, to avoid inconsistent assumptions, fresh things are generated and they should replace explicitly their respective target objects (surely, where it is planned to do that).
 By second, these fresh objects must behave almost like their target objects counterparts, with minor and needed variations, if possible.
-In this library, a fresh object have its own identity, and its own "state", but, for example, the target object's meta-table semantics are preserved in some way (with the exception of the `__newindex` meta-method, which is used to provide a "local state" for this fresh object).
+In this library, a fresh object has its own identity, and its own "state", but, for example, the target object's meta-table semantics are preserved in some way (with the exception of the `__newindex` meta-method, which is used to provide a "local state" for this fresh object).